Previous dayFebruary 7, 2026Next day

 27.8 km---✓ ReviewedUSGS →

-February 7, 2026 brought a magnitude 2.2 earthquake 21 km NW of Fishhook, Alaska, logged at 19:08 UTC.
-At a depth of 27.8 km, the event was shallow crustal.
+A magnitude 2.2 earthquake was recorded 21 km NW of Fishhook, Alaska on February 7, 2026 at 19:08 UTC.
+This was a shallow crustal earthquake, focused at 27.8 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 61.854°, -149.561°.
+Coordinates: 61.854°, -149.561°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07